Yefeng0920/BRMA_tutorial_git/README.md

 If our paper and tutorial have helped you, please cite the following paper:

-> Yefeng Yang, Coralie Williams, Kyle Morrison, Lorenzo Ricolfi, Jinming Pan, Malgorzata Lagisz, Shinichi Nakagawa.
+> Yefeng Yang, Coralie Williams, Alistair M. Senior, Kyle Morrison, Lorenzo Ricolfi, Jinming Pan, Malgorzata Lagisz, Shinichi Nakagawa.
 Bivariate multilevel meta-analyses of log response ratio and standardized mean difference towards robust and reproducible evidence syntheses in environmental and biological sciences.
 2024.
 >

 ## Structure